 Leon Gray joined the Patriots in 1973 after being released from the Dolphins before the start of the season.
-Gray spent 6 years with the Patriots and played a major role in leading the most prolific rushing attack in NFL history.
-Accompanied by Patriots Hall of Famers John Hannah, Sam Cunningham and Steve Grogan, the 1978 Patriots rushed for an NFL record 3,165 yards on the season – a number that has never been challenged.
+Gray spent six years with the Patriots and played a major role in leading the most prolific rushing attack in NFL history.
+Accompanied by Patriots Hall of Famers John Hannah, Sam Cunningham and Steve Grogan, Gray and the 1978 Patriots rushed for an NFL record 3,165 yards on the season – a number that has never been challenged.
 The 1978 club was also the first Patriots team to win the AFC Eastern Division title.
 In 1977, Gray was part of an offensive line that was also prolific in pass protection as Grogan was sacked only 14 times all season.
 The Gray-Hannah combination on the left side of the Patriots line was widely regarded as the NFL’s best tackle-guard duo.
-Gray is the 28th member of the Patriots Hall of Fame and the third elected by the Senior Selection Committee.
+Gray became the 28th member of the Patriots Hall of Fame in 2019 and the third elected by the Senior Selection Committee.

 Selected to the Patriots 1970s All-Decade Team